Volunteer Opportunities

 Breeder Caretaker

 As a Breeder Caretaker, you get to help the next generation of Service Dogs begin their journey.
-In this role, you welcome a breeding dog into your home and provide a safe and loving environment.
-You bring the dog to all of their appointments and care for them until retirement from the breeding program; females typically retire after 3 litters or at 6 years old.
+In this role, you welcome a breeding dog into your home and provide a safe and loving environment in between litters.
+You bring the dog to all of their appointments and care for them until retirement from the breeding program; females typically retire after 4-5 litters or at 6 years old.

 Learn about the complete volunteer requirements here.